-Peoples states that this information is intended to be and is treated by Peoples and its affiliates as proprietary, and that it has not been publicly disclosed except as discussed above.
+Peoples states that this information is intended to be and is treated by Peoples as proprietary, and that it has not been publicly disclosed.

-Peoples requests that the proprietary information discussed above be treated as confidential until October 30, 1994.
-I find that the period requested is necessary to allow Peoples and/or its affiliated companies time to negotiate future gas contracts.
-If this information were declassified at an earlier date, competitors would have access to information which could adversely affect the ability of Peoples and its affiliates to negotiate future contracts on favorable terms.
-I find that this time period of confidential classification will ultimately protect Peoples and its ratepayers.
+Peoples has requested that the proprietary information discussed above be treated as confidential until August 21, 1995.
+The period requested is necessary to allow Peoples time to negotiate future gas contracts.
+Peoples argues that if this information were declassified at an earlier date, competitors would have access to information which could adversely affect the ability of Peoples and its affiliates to negotiate future contracts on favorable terms.
+This time period of confidential classification will ultimately protect Peoples and its ratepayers.